Code-Sharp/WampSharp/README.md

 A C# implementation of [WAMP (The Web Application Messaging Protocol)][WampLink]

 The implementation supports WAMPv2 and includes both Json and MsgPack support, and both Router (Broker and Dealer roles) and Client (Publisher/Subscriber and Callee/Caller) roles.
-See here list of [implemented advanced profile features](https://github.com/Code-Sharp/WampSharp-docs#advanced-profile-features).
+See here for a list of [implemented advanced profile features](https://github.com/Code-Sharp/WampSharp-docs#advanced-profile-features).

 The implementation also supports WAMPv1, both client and server roles.